jamesdiffeycoding/Animated-Wallpaper-StudioGhibli/README.md

 # Multimedia Studio Ghibli

 This simple site showcases some of Studio Ghibli's best work.

-I used building it to learn about multimedia in HTML.
+I found making it helped me learn about media elements in web development - videos (and their attributes), GIFs, opacity transitions,the useRef hook for DOM adjustments, and browser specific policies (such as around autoplaying videos muted and how to workaround it).

 ## Tasks completed